 My other writings include book reviews (published in Fantasy magazine Black Gate, and SF Site), a handful of short stories (I’m a contributor to the Cast of Characters anthology edited by Lou Aronica), and a number of articles on writing and publishing that have appeared in venues such as Writer’s Digest and Romance Readers Report.

-I’m also co-founder, with my friend and colleague Ann Crispin, of Writer Beware, a publishing industry watchdog group sponsored by the Science Fiction and Fantasy Writers of America, with additional support from the Mystery Writers of America.
-Writer Beware works to document, expose, and raise awareness of the huge variety of literary schemes and scams that prey on writers.
+I’m also co-founder, with my late friend and colleague Ann Crispin, of Writer Beware, a publishing industry watchdog group sponsored by the Science Fiction and Fantasy Writers of America.
+Writer Beware works to educate writers about the perils of the publishing industry, in part by documenting, exposing, and raising awareness of the huge variety of literary schemes and scams.
 I created the Writer Beware website, and maintain the very active Writer Beware blog and Facebook page.

 My mother is a published author.
 Her novel, a Southern gothic called Laurel, was published when she was 23; it got a rave review in the New York Times and was made into a TV movie.

 Even so, while I don’t remember a time when I didn’t write–poems and stories as a child, a few semi-serious short fiction efforts in high school as part of an honors English course–it never occurred to me that I might follow in my mother’s footsteps.
 Writing was just a hobby, something I did for fun.

 That all changed the year I was 17.